-Year 3 - Upon reviewing the data, this goal has not been met for each cohort of Kindergarten students for the past two years.
-We will continue working on this goal as a growing number of families express interest in how to support literacy development for their child at home.
+Year 1 - Upon reviewing the data as outlined above, this goal is in its first year of implementation.
+Even though the SPC has been tracking the Kindergarten TOPA scores for the past four years due to the belief in early literacy detection and early remedial support and intervention, the school will continue working on this goal as a growing number of families express interest in how to support literacy development for their child at home.
 Classroom teachers also report that regular and sustained reading practice with parent volunteers helps build confidence and increase reading fluency of students in the primary grades.
 Targeted interventions provided in small group settings have proven successful in strengthening the phonemic skills of students at risk for learning to read.
 Studies support that students whose birthdays are later in the year are often not 'as ready' to complete the tasks asked of them - for example, maturational lag.
 For this reason, the data outcomes can be affected from year to year.
-We feel that this objective continues to be important and so we will keep this objective for the 2014-2015 school year.
+We feel that this objective continues to be important and so we will keep this objective for the 2015-2016 school year.

+Opportunities for Further Development:

-- Continue to promote the importance of 'reading buddies' between older and younger students - Welcome parents into the classroom as a means of observing instructional strategies with regard to literacy development - Incorporate technology such as iPads as instructional tools both at school and home - Use Primary Reading 44 resource strategies - Promote reading at school (i.e., Literacy Day) and at home (i.e., home reading program) - Provide parents with strategies on best practices to support reading at home - Encourage the use of school and public libraries - Have Literacy Committee provide ideas of reading strategies to support teachers - Students who are identified as 'at risk' receive remedial support via Learning Assistance Centre (LAC) or Learning Support Worker (LSW) - Reassess 'at risk' K students when in grade three using a LAC reading assessment
+- Continue to promote the importance of 'reading buddies' between older and younger students - Welcome parents into the classroom as a means of observing instructional strategies with regard to literacy development - Incorporate technology such as iPads as instructional and educational tools both at school and home

-- Use Foundation Skills Assessment (FSA) reading scores when students are in grade four for further qualitative data, if necessary - Use professional development during staff collaboration days, lunch and learns, and staff meetings to promote best practices for reading strategies

-Objective 1.2 To identify students in grades 4-7 who are at risk for reading comprehension and to improve their performance as measured by the Standardized version of Dynamic Indicators of Basic Early Literacy Skills (DIBELS) for grades 4-6 English , Reading Assessment Device (RAD) for grade 7 English, Trousse d'évaluation en lecture GB+ Beauchemin for grades 4-7 Early French Immersion.

-Key Performance Measure: DIBELS Base Target ual

-(Eng gr 4 - 6), RAD (Eng gr 7), Trousse Sept 2012 May 2013

-d'evaluation en lecture GB +

-Beauchemin (Early French Immersion

-gr 4 - 7)

-Eng Fren Eng Fren

-Grade 4 4/32 2/22 < 3% 1/32 0/22

-13% 9% 3% 0%

-Grade 5 11/38 3/24 < 3% 0/38 0/24

-29% 14% 0% 0%

-Grade 6 4/28 2/20 < 3% 0/28 0/20

-14% 10% 0% 0%

-Grade 7 0/38 0/24 < 3% 0/38 0/24

-0% 0% 0% 0%

-Key Performance Measure: DIBELS Base line Target Actual

-(DAZE Eng gr 4 - 6), RAD (Eng gr 7), Sept 2 2013 May 2014

-Trousse d'evaluation en lecture GB +

-Beauchemin (Early French Immersion

-gr 4 - 7)

-Eng Fren Eng Fren

-Grade 4 10/31 5/36 < 3% TBA TBA

-32% 14%

-Grade 5 8/37 3/20 < 3% TBA TBA

-araac s

-22% 15%

-Grade 6 15% 3/52 < 3% TBA TBA

-22% < 3% ТВА ТВА

-22% 3/25 3/52 < 3% TBA TBA TBA TBA

-Year 2 - Upon review of the data, this goal will continue to be supported for next year.
-Even though the percentage of students brought forward during the Intake Meetings in September were high, majority of these students who were assessed for possible remedial support in reading did not meet the criteria for remedial service via the LAC.
-We feel that this objective continues to be important and so we will keep this objective as part for the 2014-2015 school year.

-- Teachers promote use of Performance Based Standards by sharing strategies at each of the monthly primary and intermediate team meetings - Use of iPads as a tool for both visual and auditory tracking of personal reading development - Direct instruction of the reading strategies and the Reading/Writing Connection strategies indentified in Reading 44 and Writing 44 on a consistent basis for grades one to seven - Explore and access applications which motivate struggling readers while developing their reading skill and independence - Have Literacy Committee provide ideas of reading strategies to support teachers - Use professional development during staff collaboration days, lunch and learns, and staff meetings to promote best practices for reading strategies - Reword the objective to be more inclusive of the whole cohort that we decide to choose - A primary cohort, grade two, and an intermediate cohort, grade five, will be chosen for the next three years beginning in 2014-2015 and ending in 2016-2017
+- Use Primary Reading 44 resource strategies - Promote reading at school (i.e., Literacy Day) and at home (i.e., home reading program) - Provide parents with strategies on best practices to support reading at home - Encourage the use of school and public libraries - Have Literacy Committee provide ideas of reading strategies to support teachers - Students who are identified as 'at risk' receive remedial support via Learning Assistance Centre (LAC) and/or Learning Support Worker (LSW) - Reassess 'at risk' K students when in grade three using a LAC reading assessment (ie, DIBELS) - Use Foundation Skills Assessment (FSA) reading scores when students are in grade four for further qualitative data, if necessary - Use professional development during staff collaboration days, lunch and learns, professional days, and staff meetings to promote best practices for reading strategies - Teachers promote use of Performance Based Standards by sharing strategies at each of the monthly primary and intermediate team meetings - Use of iPads as a tool for both visual and auditory tracking of personal reading development - Direct instruction of the reading strategies and the Reading/Writing Connection strategies identified in Reading 44 and Writing 44 on a consistent basis - Explore and access applications which motivate struggling readers while developing their reading skill and independence - The primary cohorts, Kindergarten and grade two, and the intermediate cohort, grade five, will continue to be followed for the next three years beginning in 2014-2015 and ending in 20162017 - All primary teachers to attend Changing Results for Young Readers District Professional Development

-Previous School Plan Goal 2: To Improve students' achievement in Mathematics
+Previous School Plan Goal 2: To improve students' achievement in mathematics.